Hard to Start Your Old Chevy?

 - Condenser – This little guy is usually good or junk – very little in between for this part.
 One caution on 1929-1932 models with the original Electrolock cable…..The condenser wire fits through a slot in the end of the cable.
 If the eyelet connector gets pushed to one side or the other, it can short against the housing which would kill the spark.
 Make sure the wire is centered in the slot and not touching anything metal.

 - Rotor – Check for burned or broken contact or spring on the rotor.
 Replace if necessary.

 - Distributor Cap – Check for burned contacts, cracks or moisture in cap.
 Moisture in the cap will cause misfiring and rough idle.
 It can be a sign that the cap is cracked.
 Replace if necessary.

-- Spark Plug Wire - Early Chevrolet engines do not have an HEI (High Energy Ignition) ignition and SHOULD NOT have the newer type HEI suppression (carbon) spark plug wire.
+- Spark Plug Wire – Early Chevrolet engines do not have an HEI (High Energy Ignition) ignition and SHOULD NOT have the newer type HEI suppression (carbon) spark plug wire.
 Running this type of plug wire will cause a loss of voltage to the spark plugs.
 The result of this will be hard starting, reduced gas mileage and performance, running rich, fouled plugs and a lack of power.
-Early Chevy engines should only be using low resistance metallic solid core spark plug wires.
+Early Chevy engines should only be using low resistance solid core metal center spark plug wires.
 Check yours to make sure they are the proper type.
 Replace if necessary.

 The symptom of hard starting can be caused by a vacuum leak.
 Early Chevys – 1954 and earlier – have vacuum windshield wiper motors.
 Vacuum motors were used on some cars & trucks through 1959.
 If the shut off valve is leaking, loss of vacuum at this point can be a major problem.
 Check the vacuum lines from the manifold to the switch and back to the wiper motor to be sure there is no vacuum leak.